• Skip to primary navigation

 Assessment Period

-The assessment period of treatment lasts for 2 weeks.
-The assessment period of treatment will help you, and us, determine how you are responding to treatment.
-At the end of the assessment period, we will perform a second qEEG to note any changes occurring in your brain.
+The assessment period of treatment lasts two weeks.
+This assessment period will help you — and us — determine how you are responding to treatment.

-After completing a two-week assessment period, the patient will have their initial qEEG/EKG, and then attend treatment sessions for two weeks.
-The first week will be Monday through Friday, and the second week, Monday through Thursday, nine sessions in total, followed by a repeat qEEG to determine progress.
+You will have your initial qEEG/EKG and then attend treatment sessions for two weeks.
+The first week will be Monday through Friday, and the second week, Monday through Thursday, nine sessions in total, followed by a repeat qEEG to determine progress and note any changes occurring in your brain.

 Continuing Treatment

-Once the assessment period is complete, and we are seeing progress both clinically and on the qEEG, we will schedule subsequent two-week treatment periods.
-Because each treatment period lasts for two weeks, you must be able to stay in Newport Beach or the surrounding area.
-We advise that to get the most out of your treatment—and for long-lasting results—you stay for an entire six weeks of treatment (which includes the assessment period).
+Once the assessment period is complete, we will schedule the subsequent two-week treatment periods.
+Because each treatment period lasts for two weeks, you must be able to stay in Newport Beach or the surrounding area for each 2-week treatment period.

 Since each brain is unique, the protocol will be different for each patient as it is based on specific qEEG/EKG data from your brain, and the specific condition being treated.
 Generally, the results of treatment can last a lifetime, though some people prefer occasional follow-up treatment as needed.
 But each person is different, and protocols may vary.
 Your provider will have regularly scheduled follow-up EEGs and meet with you to gauge your progress.